agraef/pd-lua/tutorial/pd-lua-intro.md

 Don't forget to save your edits, then go back to the patch and recreate the `pdluax foo` object on the left.
 The quickest way to do that is to just delete the object, then use Pd's "Undo" operation, Ctrl+Z. Et voilà: the new object now decrements the counter rather than incrementing it.
 Also note that the other object on the right still runs the old code which increments the counter; thus you will have to give that object the same treatment if you want to update it, too.

-While `pdluax` is considered Pd-Lua's main workhorse for live coding, it also has its quirks.
+While `pdluax` was considered Pd-Lua's main workhorse for live coding, it has its quirks.
 Most notably, the syntax is different from regular object definitions, so you have to change the code if you want to turn it into a .pd_lua file.
 Also, having to recreate an object to reload the script file is quite disruptive (it resets the internal state of the object), and may leave objects in an inconsistent state (different objects may use various different versions of the same script file).
 Sometimes this may be what you want, but it makes `pdluax` somewhat difficult to use.
 It's not really tailored for interactive development, but it shines if you need a specialized tool for changing your objects on a whim in a live situation.

 Fortunately, if you're not content with Pd-Lua's built-in facilities for live coding, it's easy to roll your own using the internal `dofile` method, which is discussed in the next subsection.